 This includes keeping both emotional support animals and service dogs.

 ESA Campus Housing

 The Fair Housing Act also covers university campuses, so all university residence halls are applicable.
 Therefore, students with service animals and emotional support animals are protected against housing discrimination.
-However, most on-campus housing providers will require an ESA letter from students.

 Exception to Rules

 The Acts discussed above have a few notable exceptions, in which case your emotional support animal may not be allowed in certain places.